Free-energy variations for determinantal 2D plasmas with holes: Model and results

-Note that one may think of the above model as en enlarged Ginibre ensemble (no pinned charges, only quadratic external potential) of $N+M$ particles, conditioned on fixing $M$ particles as decribed above.
-In this setting, our assumptions are events of large probability for the enlarged ensemble.
+Note that one may think of the above model as an enlarged Ginibre ensemble (no pinned charges, only quadratic external potential) of $N+M$ particles, conditioned on fixing $M$ particles as described above.
+The asymptotics we are interested in are also related to moments of the Ginibre ensemble's characteristic polynomial and Fisher-Hartwig asymptotics~\cite{AkeVer-03,BouDubHarKel-25,ChaGarXu-26,Lambert-20}

 Our first result investigates the correlation energy $\FC_N (\ba)$ for a single hole/cluster of pinned charges.
 The prediction of~\eqref{eq:intro ZabWieg} in this case is that there is no dependence on $\ba$ up to order $o_N (1)$.
 Hence the only variations of $F_N (\ba)$ occur at the macroscopic/mean-field level $N^2$ of the expansion, see Section~\ref{sec:MF} below.